5 Supplements That Can Ease Period Symptoms, Plus What They're Used For

 A 2017 literature review of studies on the use of magnesium in gynecology found that the mineral was significantly more effective at relieving cramps than placebos in two of three controlled studies, while an additional open trial showed that magnesium helped manage symptoms.*

-Period cramps are just one of the menstrual symptoms that magnesium can help with, though.* The literature review found that daily magnesium supplements over the course of 12 weeks led to a 41.6% reduction in the frequency of menstrual migraines—a finding that was repeated in one other study the researchers analyzed.* Magnesium also showed promise in easing PMS symptoms in several pieces of research in the lit review, including a placebo-controlled study on 32 women.* Not to mention, certain forms of magnesium—like magnesium glycinate—also show promise in promoting deeper sleep, which can be difficult to come by during menstruation.*
+Period cramps are just one of the menstrual symptoms that magnesium can help with, though.* The literature review found that daily magnesium supplements over the course of 12 weeks led to a 41.6% reduction in the frequency of menstrual migraines—a finding that was repeated in one other study the researchers analyzed.* Magnesium also showed promise in easing PMS symptoms in several pieces of research in the lit review, including a placebo-controlled study on 32 women.* Not to mention, certain forms of magnesium—like magnesium glycinate—also show promise in promoting deeper sleep, which can be difficult to come by during menstruation1.*

 2. Omega-3 fatty acids

-Omega-3 fatty acids, found in foods like fish, nuts, and flaxseed, have been linked to a variety of potential health benefits, such reduced risk of heart problems, improvements in infant development, and lower risk of breast cancer, according to the National Institutes of Health.
+Omega-3 fatty acids, found in foods like fish, nuts, and flaxseed, have been linked to a variety of potential health benefits2, such reduced risk of heart problems, improvements in infant development, and lower risk of breast cancer, according to the National Institutes of Health.

 Chasteberry, a fruit from a tree found in Central Asia and the Mediterranean, has a long history of use in reproductive health.
 The fruit's chastity-inspired name nods to its use by monks in the Middle Ages to suppress their sexual desire.
-Whether or not there's proof of that property remains to be seen, but there is some compelling evidence to back up another centuries-old use of the fruit in reducing PMS symptoms.
+Whether or not there's proof of that property remains to be seen, but there is some compelling evidence to back up another centuries-old use of the fruit in reducing PMS symptoms6.

 A 2013 systematic review of 12 randomized, controlled trials on chasteberry and female reproductive disorders found that it was effective at reducing PMS symptoms in seven out of eight studies.
 The studies ranged in size from 55 to 120 participants who had PMS symptoms for at least three to 12 months.
 After taking an average dose of 40 milligrams of chasteberry per day, the subjects noticed improvements in symptoms like bloating, depression, nervousness, breast pain, and irritability.